nikhilaravi/learn-node/README.md

 * [ ] What is npm?
 How do you use it?
 * [ ] What are node modules?
 * [ ] What is a package.json?
-* [ ] What are the CommonJS pattern, Module exports and require?
+* [ ] What are 'module exports' and 'require'?
 * [ ] What is a module?

 We'll be doing the following things:
-* Installing node
+* Installing Node
-* Creating a basic 'Hello world' node server
+* Creating a basic 'Hello world' Node server
 * Learning how to use the 'fs' core module to read and write from the file system
 * Setting up 'nodemon' for your development environment
 * Creating a route for your server
-* Implementing Callbacks
+* Implementing callback functions

 ## What is Node?